kevinboone/max232_conv/README.md

 perfectly well, and be less complicated.

 The MAX232 is specified to work at up to 115,200 baud.
-I've had no problems using this module at that speed, with a 3m RS232 cable.
+I've had no problems using this module at that speed, with a 3m-long RS232 cable.

 The PCB design provides three mounting holes of 3mm diameter.
-If using these to mount the board on a panel, bear in mind the design as it currently stands does not isolate the mounting holes from the ground backplane.
+If using these to mount the board on a panel, bear in mind that the design as it currently stands does not isolate the mounting holes from the ground backplane.

 There's no significance to the electrolytic capacitors in the board photo being different colours -- I just ran out of blue ones whilst assembling the board.